-- (1) The authorised official may, in cases of health risks or situations that require immediate action take any reasonable measures to prevent or eradicate such health risks or situations. - (2) When a health risk or situation as contemplated in subsection (1) occurs on private property, the authorised official may- - (a) by written notice direct the owner or consumer to take such measures as may be deemed necessary to prevent or eradicate the health risk or situation; or

-- (b) in the event that the owner or consumer cannot be found or the owner or consumer fails to immediately comply with the requirements of the authorised official, take such measures as may be deemed necessary to prevent or eradicate the health risk or situation. - (3) In the event where the health risk emanates from a treated effluent installation the consumer supplied by such installation is liable for the costs incurred by the City.
+- (1) Council may, in cases of health risks or situations that require immediate action take any reasonable measures to prevent or eradicate such health risks or situations. - (2) When a health risk or situation as contemplated in subsection (1) occurs on private property, Council may - (a) by written notice direct the owner or consumer to take such measures as may be deemed necessary to prevent or eradicate the health risk or situation; or - (b) in the event that the owner or consumer cannot be found or the owner or consumer fails to immediately comply with the requirements of Council, take such measures as may be deemed necessary to prevent or eradicate the health risk or situation. - (3) In the event where the health risk emanates from a treated effluent installation the consumer supplied by such installation is liable for the costs incurred by the City.